Order ahead to pick up at the Farmer's Market!

 Are they given antibiotics?

 Did you know it is illegal to sell meat with antibiotics in it?
 Rest assured, your meat is antibiotic-free!
-Other options are used before antibiotics such as probiotics, vitamins and electrolytes.
+Other options are used before antibiotics, such as probiotics, vitamins and electrolytes.
 Our animals are only given antibiotics as a last resort when sick.